brandonbryant12/BCH_live_bet/README.md

-# This repository is a submission for the LBRY UNH Hackathon 10-19-18
+# Live Bitcoin Betting is an application that allows users to bet on sports games in a decentralized fashion during any live event.

-## We are proposing a peer-to-peer live betting plugin on top of the LBRY protocol
+## We are proposing a peer-to-peer live betting protocol

 # Quick start
-    ./bin/lbrynet
     npm install
     npm start